yeehaa123/elab/CHAT/platform.md

 ### Why the proposed research team would be the best to perform this research:

++ Our project team has a broad range of expertise on programming, software development, pedagogy, and our research covers several humanities disciplines, including Cultural Analysis, Literary Studies, Heritage Studies and Mediastudies as well as Computer and Information Science.
++ We are directly involved in the development of digital humanities courses for a joint minor program at the UvA and VU and are already running two courses on programming for humanities students and are preparing a follow-up course.
++ We have also organized and given workshops and crash courses on digital tools and programming for humanities researchers.
++ Joris van Zundert led the European COST Action 'Interedition' on international collaborative tool development and interoperability in the humanities.
+He studies the interaction between computer science, software development, and humanities.
-This research is extremely new, and we are leaders in our pursuit of this coding platform.
-At Coding the Humanities, we have developed three courses in coding for humanities students, two of which are already running and one which will begin in September 2014.
-We have also organized and given a workshop on Coding the Humanities in January 2014.
-In effect we have begun to develop a platform and see the great potential for what can be achieved if we can expand it.
-Jan Hein Hoogstad has a phenomenal background both in the humanities fields of Cultural Analysis and Literature, as well as in programming.
-Marijn Koolen has developed expertise in Artificial Intelligence, information retrieval, and information science, making him an ideal fit for this project.
-Robin Boast has worked in the digital humanities for over 30 years and currently teaches on Cultural Information Science, Neo-colonial information governance, and the history and sociology of digitally and collecting.
-Sabrina Sauer is an Assistant Professor at the University of Amsterdam.
++ Jan Hein Hoogstad has a background in Philosophy, Mediastudies, Cultural Analysis and Literature, and has taught programming at Dev BootCamp.
++ Marijn Koolen is Assistant Professor in Digital Humanities, has a background in Artificial Intelligence and information science.
++ Robin Boast has worked in the digital humanities for over 30 years and currently teaches on Cultural Information Science, Neo-colonial information governance, and the history and sociology of digitally and collecting.
++ Sabrina Sauer is an Assistant Professor at the University of Amsterdam.
 Her research has included examining what happens when the ideas of ordinary people become the starting point for the design of new ICT’s, and this platform pulls previously uninvolved humanities people into ICT's.
-Joris van Zundert, researcher and developer at the KNAW, manages project Aflab.
-This project determine the requirements of a digital infrastructure for humanities and to explore and test drive the possibilities of computational humanities for that field, relating directly to this project.

 ### Plans for software and data management and sharing